mapdraw/mapdraw/docs/ARCHITECTURE.md

 ## Summary

-OpenMapEditor uses **GeoJSON as the internal truth** with robust translators for GPX and KML.
+MapDraw uses **GeoJSON as the internal truth** with robust translators for GPX and KML.
 It balances high-precision data preservation with web performance through intelligent sampling, caching, and compression.